 These modules will help the healthcare professionals to:

 - Evaluate the level of risk for suicide and determine how best to intervene.

 - Understand the prevalence of, and which groups are at high-risk for suicide in Canada.

 - Build trust with your patient and gain the confidence needed to have a conversation with a patient about suicide.

 - Understand some of the tools and resources available to support the identification of the risk of suicide among your patients, and how to better offer that follow-up support.

 The module for family physicians is accredited by the College of Family Physicians Canada.

 The French module for family physicians is accredited through the Fédération des Médecins Omnipraticiens du Québec (FMOQ)

-The module for nurses is currently going through re-accreditation through the Canadian Nurses Association (CAN).
-The module will be made available in the coming weeks.
+The module for nurses is accredited through the Canadian Nurses Association (CNA).